Trams in Kharkiv: Current times

 Following the start of the ongoing Russian assault on Kharkiv since February 24, 2022 in the invasion of Ukraine all traffic has been suspended on February 28.
 The tram depot in Saltivka has been destroyed by Russian bombardment early in March.
-On May 4 the City Council announced it will be impossible to restore the system as all electrical substations and rolling stock have been destroyed by the enemy.

-A number of European cities, including Brno, Ostrava and Prague, have offered to donate surplus tram cars for restoration of the system.
+A number of European cities, including Brno, Ostrava and Prague, have donated surplus tram cars for restoration of the system.

-On May 19, 2022, Kharkiv Mayor Ihor Terekhov announced that four light rail lines would restart service, due to the improving security situation in the city.
+On May 19, 2022, tram traffic was restored.
+Using the trams, as all transport in the city, is completely free.

 Rolling stock

-The Kharkiv tram system uses many different tram cars and types, with some being designed in Moscow and manufactured in Riga, some being manufactured by the ČKD Tatra company in Prague.
-The following data incorporates only some tram cars used by the system.
+The Kharkiv tram system uses many different tram cars and types, with most being manufactured by the ČKD Tatra company in Prague.